Wolverine971/9takes/src/blog/people/creators/Alex-Cooper.md

 From her adventurous spirit and love for new experiences to her ability to navigate controversies, Alex embodies the essence of Type 7 in many ways.
 Her actions, whether career milestones or personal choices, can be traced back to Enneagram 8's core motivation of freedom and happiness.

-If this interests you, I encourage you to join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>